-The reply to the point referred to in the Auditors'' Report and to
+The reply to the point referred to in the Auditors Report and Comments

-the Comments

 of the Comptroller and Auditor General of India are given at Annexure -

 The Board places on record its sincere appreciation towards the

-Company''s valued customers in India and abroad for the support and
+company''s valued customers in India and abroad and esteemed

 The Board also gratefully acknowledges the support and guidance